-The United Nations created the Internet Governance Forum (IGF) to continue the work of the World Summit on the Information Society (WSIS).
-The IGF has brought together stakeholders from government, private sector, technical community and civil society to discuss Internet governance issues at a series of annual meetings since 2006.
+The IGF has brought together people from government, private sector, technical community and civil society to discuss Internet governance issues at a series of annual meetings since 2006.

 Why is the IGF important?